bradallenfisher/dmd-course-materials/projects/hypertext_narrative_project.md

 # Hypertext Narrative Project
 ![Photo of clouds and a small airplane contrail](https://unsplash.it/3000/1500?image=38)
 ## Project description
  In this project, you will be creating a hypertext narrative.
-You will use software called Twine to combine storytelling fundamentals with hypertext technology to create an interactive experience.
+You will use software called Twine to combine storytelling with hypertext technology.

 ## Readings and screenings